ronrothjr/The-Threads-of-Becoming/README.md

 A slack thread produces nothing - no music, no fabric, no structure.
 An over-tightened thread snaps.
 But a thread held at appropriate tension between opposing points becomes **generative** - it can vibrate with music, support weaving, create patterns, hold weight.

-Each thread represents a fundamental tension that runs through human experience - pulled between two or more truths that seem opposite but are actually partners:
+Each thread represents a fundamental tension that runs through human experience - pulled between two or more truths that seem oppositional but are actually partners:
 - Presence stretches between **Being Here** and **Being Elsewhere**
 - Consent stretches between **Agency** and **Surrender**
 - Memory stretches between **Holding On** and **Letting Go**

 The poles aren't problems to solve by choosing one side.
 They're the anchor points that create the tension that makes the thread useful.
-Without both poles, the thread goes slack and loses its generative power.
+Without both/many poles, the thread goes slack and loses its generative power.

 Like a spider's web, these threads are strongest when woven together - each thread supporting and tensioning the others.
 When we consciously hold these tensions rather than trying to resolve them, we create a living structure strong enough to catch meaning, flexible enough to move with change, and resilient enough to repair itself when torn.